MarwaAbdallah/Infoblox-monitor-subnet-changes/README.md

 ### Libraries :
 python 2.7

-Using pip, install:
+Using pip, install packages in requirements.txt

-pandas
-requests
-schedule
-json
-time

 ## Security
 Server certificate stored, to avoid MiTM attacks and server spoofing